theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/setup-for-admins/backup-and-migration.md

 ---
-title: Backup and Migration
+title: Backup & Migration
-description: Backup and Migration
+description: How to make backup and migrate configurations to a different machine
 ---

 A backup allows you to easily switch back to a previous product version or to migrate your existing product configuration to a different machine.